Climate and Average Weather Year Round in Bordils Spain

 The average hourly wind speed in Bordils experiences mild seasonal variation over the course of the year.

-The windier part of the year lasts for 6.4 months, from October 17 to April 30, with average wind speeds of more than 8.2 miles per hour.
-The windiest day of the year is December 14, with an average hourly wind speed of 9.6 miles per hour.
+The windier part of the year lasts for 6.5 months, from October 18 to May 1, with average wind speeds of more than 8.2 miles per hour.
+The windiest month of the year in Bordils is December, with an average hourly wind speed of 9.4 miles per hour.

-The calmer time of year lasts for 5.6 months, from April 30 to October 17.
-The calmest day of the year is August 11, with an average hourly wind speed of 6.7 miles per hour.
+The calmer time of year lasts for 5.5 months, from May 1 to October 18.
+The calmest month of the year in Bordils is August, with an average hourly wind speed of 6.9 miles per hour.